 “I fear I may have integrated my people into a burning house.” – Dr. Martin Luther King, Jr.

-On Monday, we celebrated the Dr. King holiday (which also coincides this year with his actual birthday).
+On January 17, we celebrate the Dr. King holiday (which also coincides this year with his actual birthday).
 While some schools, like those in Quakertown, one of Pennsylvania’s hotbeds for school/community based racism, inexplicably used this day to make up for lost school days, others took the time to reflect on the radical traditions of this civil rights leader.

 When I hear NAACP and union leadership insisting that educational justice for Black children cannot be achieved unless the elusive wholesale integration effort occurs, I know they belie Dr. King’s radical traditions about economic, and thus educational justice.